 Further Readings: How to Migrate OS from IDE to SATA HDD/SSD

-Here we'll guide you to migrate OS or transfer Windows system only from IDE disk to SATA HDD or SSD with the help of reliable system cloning software - EaseUS Todo Backup.
+Here we'll guide you to migrate OS or transfer Windows system only from IDE disk to SATA HDD or SSD with the help of reliable universal restore software.
+Universal restore can help you migrate OS to dissimilar hardware without boot issues.
+You just need to create a Windows system image on an external hard drive and then restore it to another computer or HDD/SSD.

+EaseUS Todo Backup Home is a professional backup and recovery utility that can help you do a universal restore.
 Also, remember to make sure that your computer motherboard supports SATA and prepare a SATA cable and power cable to connect it to your IDE PC.
-Here are the detailed steps to migrate OS from IDE to SATA HDD/SSD:

 Then, you've successfully cloned OS from IDE disk to SATA HDD or SSD.
 No data loss issue or error would happen.
 And you can continue using the old IDE disk as a storage device on your computer.